siriobalmelli/nonredact/_archived/debt.md

     There is also an uncertainty coefficient here, refactoring could:

-    i. remove the bug outright through simplification (complete win);
+    -   remove the bug outright through simplification (complete win);
-    i. remove the bug but introduce unexpected issues e.g. because of overly simplistic models etc (tradeoff); or
+    -   remove the bug but introduce unexpected issues e.g. because of overly simplistic models etc (tradeoff); or
-    i. not only fail to touch the bug but introduce new bugs because of code immaturity (pyrrhic victory).
+    -   not only fail to touch the bug but introduce new bugs because of code immaturity (pyrrhic victory).

 1. Known technical debt but not affecting current performance or reliability.